arialilith/arialilith/README.md

 ### About Me

 Hi there!
 I'm Aria.
-I love exploring new technologies and applying them to create innovative solutions.
+I love learning about new technologies and I have an intrest in computer networking.
+I also love plants and building terrariums and I love learning new skills as well!

 ### Education